 - while “sodomy”*2* has long been identified as the most heinous of sins by some cardinals there has always been a long history in the secret lives of the Vatican’s cardinals, bishops and monks in which homosexual traditions have been a matter of historical record.

 So in the interests, of not offending the hypocrisy of the church, it is not surprising it is never mentioned.
 Negative attitudes to homosexuality have been in the church since the teachings of the early church fathers following the Roman emperor’s conversion to christianity.
 It stood in contrast to long held Greek and Roman attitudes towards same-sex relations, who also felt it was permissible between an adult and a prepubescent or adolescent male.
 Rebuking these who indulged in debauching of boys was common in the early church history even though it was practiced in secret by some clergy.
 Back then and even today (with exceptions of some sections of the Catholic clergy) it was/is seen by some of the church and most civilized societies as reprehensible.
 The practice by Catholic priests in our lifetime has drawn revulsion, criticism and legal redress.
-I need to stress that gay marriage is not a descent into that perversion!!
+I need to stress that marriage equality is not a descent into that perversion!!
 I am only going down this dark alleyway to help you understand the historically biblical objections to what we think are references to “homosexuality” in the New Testament.
 This distinction was not although, as obvious in the context of the history in which it was written.

 But Jesus said …